Rutgers School of Communication and Information: Center for Communication and Health Issues

 CHI is a consortium of educators, counselors and students with a mission to conduct research on communication and health issues affecting college students and to design, implement and evaluate campus and community-based education, intervention and prevention programs.
 It was founded in 1997 by Communication Professors Linda C. Lederman and Lea P. Stewart, Health educators Richard Powell and Fern Goodhart, and substance abuse counselor Lisa Laitman, as an ongoing collaboration.

 Center for International Scholarship in School Libraries (CISSL)

 The Center for International Scholarship (CISSL) dedicated to research, scholarship, education and consultancy for school library professionals.
-It focuses on how learning in an information age school is enabled and demonstrated by school library programs, and how inquiry-based learning and teaching processes can contribute to educational success and workplace readiness for learners.
 CISSL’s Director is Professor Carol Kuhlthau and Professor Ross Todd is Director of Research.

 Center for Language, Interaction and Health (CLIH)

 CLIH is a collaborative scientific community of interaction analysts dedicated to developing new insights into three key areas of social interaction: medical interaction, mental health interaction and family interactions related to food and nutrition.
 The Director of the Center is Alexa Hepburn and Co-Directors are Galina Bolden, Jenny Mandelbaum and Lisa Mikesell.